 It is essential to understand that the current job has evolved into a roster of functions when hiring salespeople.
 Different sales position skillsets require specialized roles for each part to achieve success.

 To be a successful salesperson, you need both hard and soft skills.
 Hard skills can only be learned through formal education or relevant work experience, while the softer skill set is acquired throughout life.

 What Are the Sales Strengths and Qualities of a Good Salesperson?

-What Actually Makes a Great Sales Rep?
+What Makes a Great Sales Representative?

 There is no consensus on what makes a good salesperson.
 Some people think it’s all about skills, while others say that personality traits are more important.

 What Sales Representative Skills Should I Put On My Resume?